 Keeping Grandma’s Irish Sugar Cookies Fresh for Days

 Grandma’s irish sugar cookies always taste best when stored with care.
 After the cookies have cooled, place them in an airtight container to keep their soft, delicate texture.
 These cookies stay fresh for up to a week at room temperature, and if you want to savor them longer, freezing works perfectly.
 Let the cookies warm to room temperature before serving to fully savor their classic, comforting taste.
-For more treats that stay delicious, my classic peanut butter cookies are another recipe that’s ideal for make-ahead baking and gifting.
+For more treats that stay delicious, my Rhubarb Shortbread Cookies are another recipe that’s ideal for make-ahead baking and gifting.

 Valuable Baking Tips from Grandma’s Irish Sugar Cookies